anandshivam44/tf-k8s-craftsman/README.md

 5. The application Helm chart uses dedicated ServiceAccounts
 6. **OIDC Integration for EKS:** An OIDC provider is configured for the cluster to enable IAM Roles for Service Accounts (IRSA).
 This allows pods to assume IAM roles with fine-grained permissions, eliminating the need for long-lived AWS credentials inside the cluster.
 Service accounts are annotated with an IAM role ARN, and pods automatically receive temporary, secure credentials from AWS STS.
 7. Hardened Security Group rules for EKS cluster
+8. EC2 access via SSM Session Manager
+9. Hardened Security Groups everywhere

 ## Scalability
-1. Multi AZ Subnet for all 3 tier subnets
+1. 2 AZ setup for all 3 tier application x 2 subnets = 6 subnets
 2. Configure the number of public worker nodes in the file: [01-eks-cluster/20-eks-node-group-public.tf](./01-eks-cluster/20-eks-node-group-public.tf) Set min=3, desired=3 and max=10 for hi~gh scalibility
 3. Configure the number of private worker nodes in the file: [01-eks-cluster/20-eks-node-group-private.tf](./01-eks-cluster/20-eks-node-group-private.tf) Set min=3, desired=3 and max=10 for high scalibility
 4. In Helm Set no of Replicas to 3 in the file: [helm/templates/deployment.yaml](./helm/templates/deployment.yaml)